 Why do you need identity theft protection?

-According to the FTC, identity theft is one of the top consumer complaints.1 In recent years, data breaches have compromised personal information of millions of people.
-That means Social Security numbers, birthdates, addresses or credit card information could be for sale on the dark web.
+Identity theft is one of the top consumer complaints, according to the FTC.
+In recent years, data breaches have compromised personal information of millions of people.
+That means Social Security numbers, birthdates, addresses, or credit card information could be for sale on the dark web.

-Even if you take the utmost precautions, your personal data could be exposed in a data breach.
-ID theft is not just limited to your financial information.
+Even if you take steps to help protect your personal information, it could be exposed in a data breach.
+Identity theft isn’t limited to your financial information.
 Criminals could go after your medical information to commit medical identity theft and use your insurance information to get medical services.

-Children could become victims of child identity theft.
-Criminals could steal a child's personal data and sell it on the dark web.
+Children can also become victims of child identity theft.
+Criminals could steal a child's personal data and sell it on the dark web

-Keep checking your credit report to make sure everything is correct.
-You can do so by contacting any of the three major credit bureaus: Equifax, Experian, and TransUnion.
+.It’s a good idea to check your credit report regularly to make sure everything is accurate and correct.
+You can visit annualcreditreport.com to get a free credit report annually from each of the three major credit bureaus: Equifax, Experian, and TransUnion.